DivyaKarade/OmicLearn/docs/HOW-TO:-Using.md

 >
 > - Maximum file size is 200 Mb.
 >
-> - Protein names should be uppercase.
+> - 'Identifiers' such as protein IDs, gene names, lipids or miRNA IDs should be uppercase.
 >
 > - Each row corresponds to a sample, each column to a feature.
 >
-> - Additional features should be marked with a leading `'_'`.
+> - Additional features should be marked with a leading underscore (`_`).

 ![DATA_UPLOAD/SELECTION](https://user-images.githubusercontent.com/49681382/95564530-a0a37000-0a27-11eb-958a-41bc2f613915.png)